frostbyte134/frostbyte134.github.io/_posts/2018-06-28-mean-avg-prec.markdown

 <img src="{{ site.url }}/images/deeplearning/map/20171123_195812.jpg" class="center" style="width:400px"/>
 (image from <a href="http://darkpgmr.tistory.com/162" target="_blank">http://darkpgmr.tistory.com/162</a>)

-`AP`: average of maximum recall over all distinct recall values. (single category, in detection case)
+`AP`: average of maximum precision over all distinct recall values. (single category, in detection case)
 	 Note that, since the maxium of recall is 1, summing the area under PR-curve is equivalent to taking expectation.
 Thus the name __average__ precision.
 `mAP`: average of AP over all queries (AP averaged __for all categories__)